-Skincare essentials are no afterthought.
+Skincare essentials and tips are no afterthought.
 With makeup-tutorial-boom getting huge social recognition, more and more people are aware of the power and importance of skincare and makeup.
 I mean even the most clueless of people can’t deny knowing the makeup buzz-words!
 The influence (of their friends, partners, siblings, and kids exposing them to those videos in the background) is real!
 Not to mention that it is not limited to certain ages and genders anymore either.

 My mother has always been into skincare.
 Since my young adult days, I would sneak her stash and use simple things.
 She got me into the habit of using different creams for my skin type religiously.
 I got ridiculed by friends when in college and uni, for HAVING a skincare routine!
 Well, who’s winning now, eh?!